berenslab/iclr-dataset/README.md

 Note that 26 submissions with placeholder abstracts (below 100 characters) are excluded.

 ## Descriptive statistics
-- **Dataset**: Abstracts submitted to ICLR in 2017-2024 (24,347 papers).
+- **Dataset:** Abstracts submitted to ICLR in 2017-2024 (24,445 papers).
-- **Labels**: based on keywords, 45 classes, 53.4% labeled papers.
+- **Labels:** based on keywords, 45 classes, 53.4% labeled papers.
-- **Scores**: Reviewed papers had on average 3.7 reviews, with 93% having either 3 or 4 reviews.
-Across all 244 226 possible pairs of reviews of the same paper, the correlation coefficient between scores was 0.40.
+- **Reviewers:** Reviewed papers had on average 3.7 reviews, with 93% having either 3 or 4 reviews.
+- **Scores:** Across all 244,226 possible pairs of reviews of the same paper, the correlation coefficient between scores was 0.40.
-- **Basic statistics**:
+- **Basic statistics:**
 ![ICLR dataset, summary statistics](/results/figures/summary-stats.png)

 ## Benchmark
 We propose to use the ICLR dataset as a benchmark for embedding quality.
 The ICLR dataset is not part of the training data of many of the existing off-the-shelf models, therefore it makes a good evaluation dataset.
 We found that on this dataset, bag-of-words representation outperforms most dedicated sentence transformer models in terms of kNN classification accuracy, and the top performing language models barely outperform TF-IDF.
-We see this as a challenge for the NLP community: to train a language model without using the labels (self-supervised) that produces a sentence embedding that would surpass a naive bag-of-words representation by more than 1% in kNN accuracy.
+We see this as a challenge for the NLP community: to train a language model without using the labels (self-supervised) that produces a sentence embedding that would substantially surpass a naive bag-of-words representation in kNN accuracy.
 ### Models performance

 | **Model**        | **High-dim.** | **2D** |